UnstableDesign/AdaCAD/docs/learn/tutorials/block_threading.md

 # Generating Threading Sequences
 <div class="emph">
-In this example, we'll generate a workflow that produces a threading, treadling and tie-up based on unit blocks.
+Generate a workflow that produces a threading, treadling and tie-up based on unit blocks.
+</div>

 These instructions will walk you through how to make the file from scratch but you can also open the pre-made template via the "Designing For Harness Looms" Example.
-</div>

 **What You'll Need**